 1. Preventive Maintenance

 Preventative maintenance (PM) is crucial to maintaining the service life of equipment and reducing costs associated with unplanned equipment shutdown.
-This is particularly important when maintaining a hydraulic system.
+This is particularly important when engaging in hydraulic system maintenance.
 Ignoring the hydraulics in a PM plan can cause catastrophic failure that may not be detected until it’s too late.
-A hydraulic fluid PM plan should follow the equipment and filter manufacturers’ recommended maintenance schedules, take into consideration the working environment and use test points (see below) to draw samples from the line for fluid testing.
+A hydraulic fluid PM plan should follow the equipment and filter manufacturers’ recommended hydraulic maintenance schedules, take into consideration the working environment and use test points (see below) to draw samples from the line for fluid testing.
 Regular standards and procedures should be documented and adhered to for the proper maintenance of any equipment with a hydraulic system.

 2. Corrective Maintenance